- You can get a bridging loan in 5-14 days – far quicker than a traditional mortgage.

 Bridging loans are a flexible form of lending and they can be arranged both quickly and with minimal hassle.
 When you need to raise funds to cover a pressing financial matter quickly, then a bridging loan could be ideal.

-When choosing a bridging loan for an urgent short-term borrowing need, you will find the process of selecting the right lender far simpler than you would should you choose a mortgage, especially with help from an accredited broker.
+When you apply for a bridging loan for an urgent short-term borrowing need, you will find the process of selecting the right lender far simpler than you would should you choose a mortgage, especially with help from an experienced bridging loan broker.

 Bridging loans can be used to prevent financial loss in a number of circumstances.
 For example, when looking to pay an urgent bill, such as a tax bill which if left unpaid could result in adverse credit being registered against our credit file.

 Any adverse credit added to your credit file could result in a higher cost of borrowing, or even an inability to borrow in the future.